Tchouanga12/SAM-Quality_Control/README.md

 [![Python version](https://img.shields.io/badge/python-3.7%2B-brightgreen.svg)](https://www.python.org/downloads/)
 [![Contributors](https://img.shields.io/github/contributors/Tchouanga12/SAM-Quality_Control.svg)](https://github.com/Tchouanga12/SAM-Quality_Control/graphs/contributors)

+**SAM Quality Control** is a Python-based project designed to automate and enhance quality control processes for manufacturing or service environments.
+The tool provides a robust framework for monitoring, analyzing, and reporting on quality metrics, ensuring that standards are consistently met.

+## Use Case
 Solving the problem of void detection on electronical components using SAM (Segment Anything Model)

 Given an input image or a batch of input images, our app is able to: